Understanding your relationship with Goldsmiths ("the student contract").

 - Goldsmiths' Academic Manual (including regulations to do with assessments and general regulations applicable to students)

-- Your programme handbook or specification (available from your department)
+- Your programme specification

-A range of policies and procedures as amended from time to time including
+A range of policies and procedures as amended from time to time including:

 If there is a conflict between any of the above, then we would resolve it in the order we have set out parts of your Student Contract above.